juanlu29/fire-sensor-optimizer/README.md

 ![alt text](https://github.com/juanlu29/fire-sensor-optimizer/blob/main/grid_ignitions_sensors_zoomed.png?raw=true)

 The computation of fire behaviour follows the methodology of (Gómez-González et al. 2024).
 Each ignition corresponds to a wildfire simulated for 5 hours.
 As stated above, for optimization, one can search optimal sensor configurations based on minimizing fire arrival time or wildfire-burned areas at sensor detection.
+The tabulated data necessary to run the optimization is zipped in the caseStudy.zip file

 To run this example, a series of Python libraries are needed.
 The environment.yml files replicate the conda environment in which this optimization is performed.